-The Group has elected not to adopt any Standards or Interpretations in advance of their effective dates.
+The Group has elected not to adopt any Standards or Interpretations in advance of their effective dates and did not yet assess the potential impact of any.

 ACCOUNTING JUDGEMENTS, ESTIMATES AND ASSUMPTIONS

 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts in the financial statements and related notes.
 It concerns mainly the recoverability of fixed assets, deferred taxes, intangible assets, warranty obligations and other probable liabilities on the closing date of the financial statements and the reported amounts of revenues and expenses during the reported period.